 Educational Media (MA) - New Media & Global Education

-NOW accepting applications for FALL 2014.
+NOW accepting applications for Spring - Fall 2015.
 Apply TODAY!

 Master's Degree program in New Media and Global Education is a 36 semester-hour program which offers students the opportunity to gain technical, aesthetic, and intellectual skills and perspectives needed to analyze and develop online environments utilizing the new digital networked media.